abbreviations and acronyms

 DePaul competes in the BIG EAST Conference.
 BIG EAST is acceptable on second reference.

-Capitalize the word campus when used with the full campus name, but not when used alone or referring to multiple campuses: Lincoln Park Campus, the campus, the Naperville and Loop campuses.
+Capitalize the word campus when used with the full campus name, but not when used alone or referring to multiple campuses: Lincoln Park Campus, the campus, the Lincoln Park and Loop campuses.

 DePaul style is based on the AP Stylebook, and, generally, we avoid unnecessary capitalization.
 This applies to things such as boards of directors, board of trustees (Three leaders have joined DePaul’s board of trustees), and titles that follow names.
 See other entries for additional guidance.

 Capitalize the full names of centers and institutes: Center for Latino Research, International Human Rights Law Institute.
 Lowercase when used in general reference or informally: the center, the institute.